Journalism graduate’s cancer documentary wins short film award at Cannes

-Journalism and Creative Writing BA graduate Tavie Carey’s compelling documentary has been selected for screening at the Cannes Short Film Festival this summer.
+Journalism and Creative Writing BA graduate Tavie Carey’s compelling documentary won the best short documentary at Cannes Short Film Festival earlier this year.

-The Cannes Short Film Festival brings together the work of indie filmmakers from around the world and features three days of screenings at the Cinema Variétés in Nice, France, from August 30 to September 1.
+The Cannes Short Film Festival brings together the work of indie filmmakers from around the world and featured three days of screenings at the Cinema Variétés in Nice, France.

 Tavie’s piece, entitled Topless, tells the story of one woman’s inspiring response to breast cancer after undergoing a double mastectomy and refusing reconstructive surgery.